How?

 Who?

 With the emergence of AI and a growing questioning of the billable hours business model, any creative, professional or tech services firm is facing a significant decline in business1.
-As AI Agents become Copilots augmenting human labour, whilst this increases productivity per person, in the absence of organic growth of business-as-usual, it will ievitably lead to job cuts.
+As AI Agents become Copilots augmenting human labour, whilst this increases productivity per person, in the absence of organic growth of business-as-usual, it will inevitably lead to job cuts.

-So, if you lead a creative, professional or tech services firm now is a good time to consider embarking on a Going Non-Linear transformation and the next section of this post provides you with a strong argument for doing it now.
+So, if you lead a knowledge-intensive services firm, now is the right time to embark on a Going Non-Linear transformation.
+The next section of this post provides a compelling argument for doing this now.
+As noted above, this is expanded upon in more detail for creative industry firms.

 Why?